iOS SDK Setup

 }

-Step 7: Run Your App and Send Yourself a Notification
+Step 7: Run the App and Send a Test Notification

 Troubleshooting

-• Make sure the APNs Auth Key (.p8) or APNs certificate (.p12) is uploaded in the Reteno panel.
+• For direct APNs delivery, make sure the APNs Auth Key (.p8) or APNs certificate (.p12) is uploaded in Reteno.

-• Confirm that the Bundle ID in Reteno exactly matches your app’s Bundle ID.
+• Confirm that the Bundle ID in Reteno exactly matches the app's Bundle ID.

 • Ensure the correct Team ID is configured.

-• Enable SDK debug logging to check that the device successfully registers for push notifications.
+• Enable SDK Debug Mode and check that the device registers for notifications.

 3. Verify App Groups